-For the duration of the 2018/19 season, AFC Bournemouth will work with four charity partners.
+For the duration of the 2023/24 season, AFC Bournemouth will be working with four new charity partners.

 The four charities, who all work locally, were nominated and then voted for by four key parts of the club, with the following charitable organisations chosen by the club’s supporters, Junior Cherries, AFC Business and the club’s staff.